XLGTa - Antenna Gain/Temperature and Other 3D Metrics

 On each file read operation the former entries in the "Current" table will be automatically transferred to the "Previous" table.
 That way you can easily compare the response for two different antennas or for the same antenna with different levels of segmentation density in the model.

-You can also view a chart that shows either the antenna gain/temperature ratio (G/Ta) or the external noise figure (Fa) for both the "Current" and "Previous" files.
-External noise figure Fa is calculated as 10*Log10(T_total/290).
+You can also view a chart that shows either the anstenna gain/temperature ratio (G/Ta) or the external noise figure (Fa) for both the "Current" and "Previous" files.
+External noise figure Fa is calculated as 10*Log10(T_pattern/290).
 For more information see Section 2 of this ITU document.
+(Note that some images on this web page show Fa as calculated using a previous formula.)

 In the image above note that the antennas are for two different bands with two different settings for T_sky/T_earth.
 That was done merely for illustration.
 Also note that if the KF2YN correction option is enabled (see next section) a third trace line will be shown on the chart.